Jelipon542/agia-enterprise-ai-system/README.md

 - a scalable foundation for forecasting, analytics and retrieval
 - improved decision-making for procurement, pricing and operations

+## 🌍 System Impact

+AGIA is currently powering real-time insights for thousands of active market operators, providing decision-support analytics, historical price intelligence, and AI-driven conversational access to commodity data.
+The system is deployed in production and used daily by traders, cooperatives, and enterprises across Spain.

 ## 📘 Notes

 Additional notebooks, extended evaluation and modelling rationale can be shared on request.